HeliconiaIO/cleora/readme.txt

-=== Cleora Blog ===
+=== Cleora blogging ===
-Contributors: Cleora
+Contributors: Fancy Text Pro
 Tags: three-column, custom-background, custom-colors, custom-logo, custom-menu, featured-images, threaded-comments, blog, sticky-post, translation-ready
 Requires at least: 5.9
 Tested up to: 5.9
 Requires PHP: 5.6
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Cleora blog theme build in Tailwind framework.
-Cleora blog theme is the best blogging theme with minimal and clean theme layout for blogger.
+Cleora blogging theme build in Tailwind css framework.
+Cleora blogging theme is the best blogging theme with minimal and clean theme layout for blogger.
 Blog listing with sidebar with good typography.
 Cleora is fully responvice theme, which mean user can see the blog on any device without any issue.
-Cleora blog theme is customizable, you can change the color of the theme as per your choice and you can also configure the social icon on the header.
+Cleora blogging theme is customizable, you can change the color of the theme as per your choice and you can also configure the social icon on the header.

 == Installation ==